Queensland Conveyancing FAQ

 So when a property settles and there is a new owner, Titles informs the council and the water authority of the new owner, so they get the new bills!
 Keep in mind, this can take a little bit of time to filter down through the authorities, so won’t happen immediately.

 High rise mayhem!
 Gold Coast residents – listen up.
-Last month, August 2024, High-rise apartment owner occupiers in the Gold Coast Council area who live on the 40th floor or above face a rate increase of up to 50%.
+In August 2024, high-rise apartment owner occupiers in the Gold Coast Council area who live on the 40th floor or above faced a rate increase of up to 50%.
 This is an extra $10-$13 a week in rates, or $500-$700 a year.

 Residents on levels 5-10 face a 10% increase, and those on floors 11-20 have seen a 30% hike!
 Levels 21-40 will pay 40% more in taxes.
 Great news if you are on level 4 or below – no rates change.
 More than 12,000 high-rise apartments have been included in the revised rate categories.